ShoAnn/CRUD-laravel/README.md

    Your application will be accessible at [http://localhost:8000](http://localhost:8000).

-## Usage

-1. Open the application in your web browser.
-2. Use it 😏

 ## Contributing

 If you'd like to contribute, please fork the repository and create a new branch.
 Pull requests are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```